Richard-Quayson/Ashesi_Social_Network/README.md

 The http version has been deployed to google cloud as an http function and can be tested using any HTTP client like [Postman](https://www.postman.com/) at this [address](https://us-central1-ashesi-social-network-384820.cloudfunctions.net/ashesi_social_network_2996/users/posts/feed)

-You can check tests performed on the API in the test_result.pdf in the Social_Network_API folder.

 ### flutter_frontend
 This folder contains a Flutter project that creates a web application to consum the API defined in the Social_Network_API.
 The dart files have been defined in the lib folder.
 The flutter project has been linked to the deployed http version of the API and can be tested